-Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
-We carried out an announced visit on 30 October 2014.
-During our visit we spoke with a range of staff (GP partners, practice manager and the administrative and reception staff), members of the Patient Participation Group (PPG) and seven patients who used the service.
+Before visiting, we reviewed a range of information we hold about the practice and asked other organisations such as the Healthwatch, NHS England and the Greenwich CCG to share what they knew.
+We carried out an announced visit on 2 December 2014.
+During our visit we spoke with a range of staff (GP partners, registrar, practice manager, practice nurses and the administrative and reception staff), members of the Patient Participation Group (PPG) and seven patients who used the service.
 We observed interaction between staff and patients in the waiting room.
-We reviewed 31 comment cards where patients shared their views and experiences of the service.
+We reviewed 33 comment cards where patients shared their views and experiences of the service.
 We looked at a range of records, documents and policies and observed staff interactions with patients in the waiting area.